Be a Part of an Intercultural Exchange

 Q / How do finances work when living in a Homestay?

-A / All hosts receive a basic subsidy from DIS to cover your living expenses while you are in their household such as groceries for three meals a day, utilities, and laundry expenses.
+A / All hosts receive a basic subsidy from DIS to cover your living expenses while you are in their household such as groceries for two meals a day, utilities, and laundry expenses.
 If you prefer to snack between meals, you will buy some of your own snacks, and if you join your hosts for an excursion with an entrance fee or are out for a meal together, you should offer to pay your share of the bill.
 If your hosts insist on paying, accept with gratitude as this is not covered in the DIS subsidy and is a gift from them to you!

 Q / How does the food situation work?

 A / All meals are provided.
 However, you are expected to make your own lunch and to prepare your own breakfast.
 Most Swedish households eat dinner together and consider this a prime time for discussions, laughs, and bonding.
 Dinnertime is a great time for you to spend with your hosts!

 Q / I have dietary restrictions.
 Can I still sign up for a Homestay?

 A/ Many hosts prefer to live with students who do not need any special accommodations when it comes to diet.
 So please be aware that dietary limitations limit the number of hosts you are compatible with.
 If at all possible, it might be in your best interest to be flexible in your diet during your time abroad.

 If you have dietary limitations that are not flexible (e.g. religious restrictions, health needs, and/or food allergies), convey this to DIS when registering so we can consider what practical implications it would have for your potential Homestay.

 If living with a Homestay is your top preference, the Host Team is happy to hear from you once you have registered so we can get started on finding a compatible match for you.